palewire/first-python-notebook/docs/index.rst

 Do not stress.
 There is nothing too fancy about it.
 You can start by just doing a little simple math.

-Type the following into the first box, then hit the play button in the toolbox (or hit SHIFT+ENTER on your keyboard).
+Type the following into the first box, then hit the play button in the toolbar above the notebook (or hit SHIFT+ENTER on your keyboard).

 .. code-block:: python